Test Id : BLPMF

 This assay detects chromosome abnormalities observed in blood or bone marrow samples of patients with B-cell lymphoma.
 If a paraffin-embedded tissue specimen is submitted, the test will be canceled and BLYM / B-Cell Lymphoma, FISH, Tissue will be added and performed as the appropriate test.

-For patients with B-cell acute lymphoblastic leukemia/lymphoma (B-ALL/LBL), order either BALAF / B-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), FISH, Adult, Varies or BALPF / B-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), FISH, Pediatric, Varies, depending on the age of the patient.
+For patients with B-cell acute lymphoblastic leukemia/lymphoma (B-ALL/LBL), order either BALAF / B-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), FISH, Adult, Varies or BALPF / B-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), FISH, Pediatric, FISH, Varies, depending on the age of the patient.

 For testing paraffin-embedded tissue samples from patients with B-cell lymphoblastic Lymphoma, see BLBLF / B-Cell Lymphoblastic Leukemia/Lymphoma, FISH, Tissue.